-Figure 15-8: Camera Dashboard View
+Figure 15-8: Camera

+Dashboard View

-The cameras (Figure 15-8) associated with the Xcite system will be the default setting on the Aux zone monitor.
-However, you can access the camera system on your main monitor in one of two ways.
+The cameras (Figure 15-8) Xcite associated with the system will be the default the setting on Aux zone monitor.
+However, you are able to access the camera system on your main monitor in one of two ways.
 One is by selecting the CAM button on the main monitor, and the other is by pressing MENU on the main monitor and then selecting Camera.
-Once the camera is on the main monitor, you can change the camera view to the left camera, right camera, or rear camera (Figure 15-9).
-Making this selection will change both your main screen and your aux zone screen to this camera view.
+Once the camera is on the main monitor, you can change the camera view to the left camera, right camera, or rear camera